StartArticlesDigital Hypercollaboration: The Human Factor as a Driving Force for AI Projects

 Cassio Pantaleoni

 Cássio Pantaleoni is Head of AI Solutions and Strategy at Quality Digital.
 Cássio Pantaleoni has over 25 years of successful experience leading initiatives in technology and innovation.
-Pantaleoni is also an author and won the Jabuti Prize from the Brazilian Chamber of Books (CBL) in 2023 with the book Humanamente Digital: Human-centered artificial intelligence
+Pantaleoni is also an author and in 2023 won the Jabuti Award from the Brazilian Book Chamber (CBL) with the book Humanamente Digital: Human-Centered Artificial Intelligence.

 RELATED ARTICLES